Zeyu-Li/figma-docs/README.md

 ---

-1. in the brown section of the header you will find a headphone icon if you've selected a team which will allow you to do a voice chat the the team assuming you have the feature enabled by having the Figma Professional tier
+1. in the brown section of the header you will find a headphone icon if you've selected a team which will allow you to do a voice chat the team assuming you have the feature enabled by having the Figma Professional tier
 2. other collaborators (and yourself) that are currently viewing the file
 3. share button to share a link for someone else to view or edit [see [#share](#share) for more info]
 4. play button to enter into the first flow (see [#flow](#flow))